Drives On: Right

 The German peoples first united in a loose confederation during the Roman Empire to beat back Roman Expansion.
 Unlike Gaul (modern-day France) Germania, as it was known to the Romans, was never conquered.
 At the Battle of Teutoburg Forest which took place in the year 9 CE, Germanic tribes united to ambush and decisively defeated three Roman legions.
 After that, Rome never attempted to conquer Germania again.
 The divisions between Germanic and Romantic parts of German can still be seen today, down to the divisions between Dutch and French speakers Belgium, which follows the old boundaries of the Roman Empire.

-After the fall of the Western Roman Empire in 476, the Germanic people remained in small tribes until they were unified under Charlemagne in the late 8th and early 9th century.
+After the fall of the Western Roman Empire in 476, the Germanic people remained in small tribes until they were unified under Charlemagne in the late 8th and early 9th centuries.
 For centuries, despite a common language, like most of Europe, the German-speaking people were divided into dozens of kingdoms, principalities, duchies, and other divisions.